 Nathan Besh, Enterprise Support Manager, Amazon Web Services

-Learn how a large business used AWS to create start-up like business agility.
-In this session, we will dive into how this traditional enterprise transformed their business to dramatically shorten the time it takes to deploy technologies in just days, not months.
-This session will feature an Agile expert, who will provide the methodology and use cases of the most successful transformations.
+Learn how a large business embraced a start-up mentality and have used AWS to release new products to market faster.
+In this session, we will dive into how this traditional enterprise transformed their strategic planning & delivery process to dramatically shorten the time it takes to ideate, develop & deploy new technologies.
+This session will feature an Agile expert, who will provide the methodology, challenges faced, and the benefits achieved using a real world customer example.

 Level 100: Learn How to Get the Right Skills to Succeed in Cloud with AWS